-quickly to the large demand from Tokyo, not to mention the construction of the Tokaido railway line, the Imperial Japanese Navy facilities at Kure and Sasebo, or other cement demand around the country.
-Kaoru Inoue also had close ties with Mitsui & Co. and provided Kasai with a referral, which led to the arrangement that the head office of Mitsui & Co. would deliver its products to the Temporary Construction Bureau.
+Inoue played significant roles in stimulating demand and improving marketing capacity as well.
+It was extremely difficult for a rural company located in Onoda, Yamaguchi to respond quickly to the large demand from Tokyo, not to mention the construction of the Tokaido railway line, the Imperial Japanese Navy facilities at Kure and Sasebo, or other cement demand around the country.
+Kaoru Inoue also had close ties with Mitsui & Co. and provided Kasai with a referral, which led to an arrangement that the head office of Mitsui & Co. would deliver its products to the Temporary Construction Bureau.
 These events are related in the company's First 50 Years.

-Transactions began gradually with the consignment of Tokyo-area sales to Mitsui & Co. in June 1886 and deliveries to the Tokyo Construction Bureau by Mitsui & Co. at the end of 1887. ...Mutual concessions led to the exclusive consignment of sales within certain geographical and volume restrictions.
+"Transactions began gradually with the consignment of Tokyo-area sales to Mitsui & Co. in June 1886 and deliveries to the Tokyo Construction Bureau by Mitsui & Co. at the end of 1887. ...Mutual concessions led to the exclusive consignment of sales within certain geographical and volume restrictions.
 The contract was for a period of three years covering all of the regions from Hiroshima to Niigata as well as territories in China, with a volume of 1,000 barrels per month.
-After establishing a sales agreement with Mitsui & Co., the only thing that Onoda had to do was to increase production capacity and improve the quality.
+After establishing the sales agreement with Mitsui & Co. , only thing that Onoda has to do is to increase production capacity and improve the quality."

 Mitsui & Co. was originally established by Kaoru Inoue.
 In 1873, Inoue stepped down from the government and established a trading company named Senshu-sha with Takashi Masuda.
-The company was closed in 1876 when Inoue returned to the government, but was taken over by Rizaemon Minomura, the leader of the Mitsui family.
-It later became the famous Mitsui & Co., but had even by the mid-1880s laid the foundations for a general trading house and was involved not only in Japanese distribution, but in international exports and imports, too.
-The marketing partnership with Mitsui & Co. was to prove significant for Onoda Cement's subsequent development.
+The company was closed in 1876 when Inoue returned to the government, but was taken over by Rizaemon Minomura, the leader of the Mitsui Family.
+It later became the famous Mitsui &